telerik/winforms-docs/controls/splashscreens/splashscreen/custom-splash.md

 ![splashscreen-custom-splash 002](images/splashscreen-custom-splash002.png)

 2\.
 Construct the UI according to the specific design you may have.
-For the above splash, it is necessary to add 4 RadLabels, 1 RadPictureBox, 2 RadButtons and a Timer to the UserControl.
+For the above splash, it is necessary to add:

+* RadLabel with the caption text, e.g. "*Restart Required*"
+* RadPictureBox with the logo image
+* RadLabel with the main text, e.g. "*Restart required to finish installing important security updates.
+Windows can't update important files and services while the system is using them.
+Make sure to save your work before restarting*".
+* RadLabel with the description text , e.g. *Your computer will be automatically restarted at the end of the countdown.
+Restarting in:*
+* RadLabel for displaying the remaining time
+* RadButton for *Restart Later* action
+* RadButton for *Restart Now* action

+>note This is just a sample design of the UserControl.
+Feel free to construct the exact design that is required according to your specification.

+#### RestartRequiredUserControl.Designer

 ````C#